-Low Carb Sugar-Free Protein Bliss Balls
+Low-Carb Sugar-Free Protein Balls

 All the ingredients used are naturally low in sugar OR sugar free, loaded with antioxidants, healthy fats, and most importantly, protein!

-- 1/3 cup ground flax meal
+- 1/3 cup ground flaxseed meal

-- 1–2 tbsp coconut oil
+- 1–2 tbsp coconut oil, soft not melted

 - 1/3 cup unsweetened shredded coconut, plus more to coat the balls